1.SimplyCash® Preferred Card from American Express

 Cons:

-Earn a 10% cash back welcome bonus of up to $200 for the first 4 statements on net purchases up to $2,000; a $50 cash back bonus for setting up one pre-authorized payment.
+Earn a 10% cash back welcome bonus of up to $200 for the first 4 statements on net purchases up to $2,000.

-Earn 4% cash back on groceries, gas, and EV charging, 2% on transportation, dining, and recurring payments, and 1% on all other purchases.
+Earn 4% cash back on groceries and gas, 2% on dining, transportation, and recurring payments, and 1% on all other eligible purchases.

-What sets the CIBC Dividend Visa Infinite Card apart is its robust cash back structure, offering 4% on essential categories like groceries and gas, making it a top choice for those who spend heavily in these areas.
+What sets the CIBC Dividend Visa Infinite Card apart is its tiered cash back structure, which rewards users with 4% on groceries and gas, making it ideal for households with higher spending in these categories.

 Pros: